 Like, really not for me.

-Everything about this book is melodramatic, soppy and cringe.
+This book is melodramatic, soppy and cringe.
 It is the very definition of instalove, and the forbidden romance factor is fairly weak in my opinion.
-I should point out that this is a student-teacher romance which is of course VERY wrong on every level, but what’s interesting is that this particular story could not be more watered down if it tried.
+I should point out that this is a student-teacher romance which is of course wrong on every level, but what’s interesting is that this particular story could not be more watered down if it tried.

 To start with, Ashlyn is a 19 year old highschool student, while the teacher, Mr Daniels is 22 years old.
 The two characters meet for the first time not at school, but in some other neutral setting without knowing who the other is, and they connect instantly.